BBVA/qed/docs/introduction.md

 And it will verify it.

-To detect that we can user the snapshot store because it will have two entries for each tampered event on QED
+To detect that we can user the snapshot store because it will have two entries for each tampered event on QED.

 #####  Tampering the QED snapshot store

+QED does not provide an implementation for the snapshot store, just the HTTP API to be implemented to store and retrieve snapshots.

+Because the tampering procedure explained before, it is advised to select an append only database with an autogenerated primary key, so it is possible to detect multiple snapshots for the same version.

+In case someone deletes an entry from the snapshot store, the event inserted in that version won't validate.

+Also if someone is able to control the log and the snapshot store, it is possible to fake a verifiable history, but will fail the verification of the event source.
+The only way to avoid detection is to control all of the parts of the system: the event source, the QED log and the snapshot store.
+This is equivalent to deploy a new QED with a custom events inserted.

+### Transferences transparency: moving money between different institutions

+### USer activity non-repudiation: log the history of actions